POWSM: A Phonetic Open Whisper-Style Speech Foundation Model: Methodology

 \subsection{Training details}

 \POWSM adopts an attention-based encoder-decoder (AED) architecture, which flexibly models output sequences and allows the integration of additional tasks.
 Specifically, we follow the OWSM v3.1 architecture \cite{peng24b_interspeech}, which employs an E-Branchformer encoder and a Transformer decoder, consistent with the general encoder-decoder structure of Whisper \cite{radford2023robust}.
-The model is trained from scratch using ESPnet \cite{watanabe2018espnet} with a hybrid CTC/attention loss \cite{watanabe2017hybridctc}, where we set the ratio $\alpha_\text{ctc}$ to 0.3:
+The model is trained from scratch using ESPnet \cite{watanabe2018espnet} with a hybrid CTC/attention loss as in \autoref{eq:loss} \cite{watanabe2017hybridctc}, where we set the ratio $\alpha_\text{ctc}$ to 0.3.

-The encoder operates at the stride size of 40ms.
-Training uses a global batch size of 256.
+The encoder operates at the stride size of 40 ms. Training uses a global batch size of 256.
 Speech inputs are 16kHz and padded to 20 seconds.
 The vocabulary consists of 40k tokens, including around 6k phone tokens, language and timestamp tokens, and BPE tokens from orthography.
-The model has approximately 350M parameters with 9 layers for both the encoder and decoder and was trained on 4 H100 GPUs for 2 days.
-Using a CTC loss \citep{graves2006connectionist}, We align the encoder outputs with a simplified version of the phone token sequences.
+The model has approximately 350M parameters with 9 layers for both the encoder and decoder and was trained for around 200 GPUs hours on H100s.
+Using a CTC loss \citep{graves2006connectionist}, we align the encoder outputs with a simplified version of the phone token sequences.
 Unlike the decoder outputs, the phones in these sequences are stripped of break (\textipa{/./}, \textipa{/\t*{}/}) and length diacritics (\textipa{/e\textlengthmark/, /e\texthalflength/, /\v{e}/}) to accelerate convergence.
 Additional details and analyses are provided in \autoref{sec:analysis-ctc-target}.
+The decoder is an autoregressive language model conditioned on a text prompt and attends to the encoder output via cross-attention.